 Between 1974-1979, I connected with several Jungian therapists, and attended Jungian seminars in Los Angeles, California, in New Haven, Connecticut and Cambridge, Mass.
 The process of Jungian psychology became an important experience for helping me to discern my authentic self.
 I began to feel more self-validation in my creative writings.

-During this time, I began to focus on my poems, creative dance and short stories, rather than journalism.
+During this time, I began to focus on my poems, creative dance and stories rather than journalism.

 In 1977, I discovered the poetry of Paul Eluard and other writers.
 I began to feel that I am more of an artist than a political activist.
 I began to see myself more strongly in that light.

-In 1978, having been accepted into the theater program at Goddard/Cambridge School for Social Change, I moved to Somerville, Massachusetts.
-My graduate work there focused on writing plays and poetry to empower full-figured women and to heal my own self-image.
-I also studied Middle Eastern dance and began to perform and teach.
-In 1984, I completed my Master’s Degree in Theatre and Creative Dance.
+In 1978, having been accepted into the the Theater Project of the Goddard-Cambridge Graduate Program in Social Change, Cambridge, Massachusetts, I moved to the Cambridge area.
+My graduate work in the theater program there focused on writing experimental plays and poetry.
+I also studied Middle Eastern and creative dance and began to perform and teach dance.

 My archives are in The Schlesinger Women’s History Library, Radcliffe College, under my pen name, Sharonah Robinson.
-The collection there includes the early drafts of Shadow on a Tightrope; my 1984 Master’s project (Three Plays and Notes on Dance); poems, short stories, journal notes and DVDs.
+The collection there includes the early drafts of Shadow on a Tightrope; my 1984 Master’s project (Three Plays and Notes on Dance); poems, stories, journal notes and films.

 More interests include: